yuanqing/create-figma-plugin/docs/configuration.md

 (*`boolean`*)

-*Optional.* Allow use of plugin APIs that are only available to private plugins.
+*Optional.* Set to `true` to allow the use of plugin APIs that are only available to private plugins.

 ### `"enableProposedApi"`

 (*`boolean`*)

-*Optional.* Allow use of [Proposed APIs](https://figma.com/plugin-docs/proposed-api/) that are only available during development.
+*Optional.* Set to `true` to allow the use of [Proposed APIs](https://figma.com/plugin-docs/proposed-api/) that are only available during development.